Bush Hall

-Bush Hall is located at 310 Uxbridge Road, Shepherd's Bush, West London, England.
-Originally a dance hall, it is now an independent music venue with a capacity of 400.
+Bush Hall is a music venue in Shepherd's Bush, London.

-Bush Hall was built in 1904.
-It was used as a soup kitchen during World War II, in the late 1950s and early 1960s as a bingo hall and rehearsal stage, and finally as a snooker and social club in the 1980s and 1990s.
-In 2001 it was restored as a music hall by its present owners, Charlie Raworth and Emma Hutchinson.
+It was built in 1904 as a dance hall.
+It was used as a soup kitchen during World War II, as a bingo hall and rehearsal stage in the late 1950s and early 1960s, and finally as a snooker and social club in the 1980s and 1990s.
+In 2001, it was restored as a music hall by its present owners, Charlie Raworth and Emma Hutchinson.
+It has a capacity of 400.

+English post-rock band Black Country, New Road who recorded their album Live at Bush Hall there in 2022.